DatabaseTirzepatide

 FINDINGS & EFFECTIVENESS

-SURPASS-PEDS (pediatric T2D, n=86, ages 10-17): Met primary endpoint (superior HbA1c reduction vs placebo) and all key secondary endpoints including BMI reduction.
-Basis for September 2025 pediatric Mounjaro approval -- making tirzepatide the first dual GIP/GLP-1 agonist approved for pediatric T2D.
+SURPASS-PEDS (pediatric T2D, n=86, ages 10 to 17): met primary endpoint (superior HbA1c reduction vs placebo) and all key secondary endpoints including BMI reduction.
+Basis for September 2025 pediatric Mounjaro approval: making tirzepatide the first dual GIP/GLP-1 agonist approved for pediatric T2D.

-Broad SURPASS program: Tirzepatide consistently demonstrated superior or comparable glycemic control to insulin glargine (SURPASS-3,4), basal insulin (SURPASS-3), and dulaglutide (SURPASS-CVOT) in T2D across diverse patient populations.
+Broad SURPASS program: tirzepatide consistently demonstrated superior or comparable glycemic control to insulin glargine (SURPASS-3 and 4), basal insulin, and dulaglutide (SURPASS-CVOT) in T2D across diverse patient populations.

 EDITORIAL ASSESSMENT

 The SURPASS program establishes tirzepatide as the most effective approved antidiabetic agent for HbA1c reduction and weight loss in T2D.
-SURPASS-2 head-to-head demonstrated superiority over semaglutide 1mg on both primary glycemic and weight endpoints -- a key commercial and clinical differentiation.
+SURPASS-2 head-to-head demonstrated superiority over semaglutide 1mg on both primary glycemic and weight endpoints.
 The pediatric approval reflects the increasingly early onset of T2D in younger populations and tirzepatide's particular utility given its dual benefit on both glycemia and weight.

 UC5